Joseph Poon

-Joseph "Joe" Poon is William Barton Rogers Professor of Physics at the University of Virginia.
-His research applies physics principles to design, synthesize, and investigate amorphous metals, nano-structured materials, and intermetallic compounds.
+Joseph S. Poon is William Barton Rogers Professor of Physics at the University of Virginia.
+His research applies physics principles to design, synthesize, and investigate amorphous metals, nano-structured materials, and inter-metallic compounds.
 For his advances in research on Amorphous metal, he was cited in the "Scientific American 50 Leaders" in 2004.
 He is an elected Fellow of the American Physical Society.